 \subsection{Evaluation on actual hardware}

-To verify our conjecture that reducing the CNOT count will improve the final fidelity of our circuit, we executed the random Clifford circuits on real hardware.
-Because each random Clifford circuit creates a different quantum state, it is difficult to aggregate their fideltiy into a single picture.
-Therefore, we executed each Clifford circuit $C$ followed by their inverse $C^\dagger$ on the IBM Hardware, which should precisely provide us with the input state: $\ket{0\dots0}$, which we can measure the fidelity on.
+To the impact of reducing the CNOT count on the final fidelity of our circuit, we executed the random Clifford circuits on real hardware.
+Because each random Clifford circuit creates a different quantum state, it is difficult to aggregate their fidelity into a single picture.
+Therefore, we executed each Clifford circuit $C$ followed by their inverse $C^\dagger$ on IBM hardware, which should precisely return input state: $\ket{0\dots0}$, which we can measure the fidelity on.

 We generated 20 random circuits $C$ and executed $CC^\dagger$ on the quantum device with $16.000$ shots.
-We used the devices \textit{quito} and \textit{nairobi} to verify our results since those were the only devices publicly available.
+We used the devices \textit{quito} and \textit{nairobi} to verify our results since those were the only devices available to us at that time.
 For this experiment, we generated $25$ random gates per circuit for \textit{quito} and $30$ random gates for \textit{nairobi}, based on the maximum circuit size that each device can execute without decohering or accruing too much error.

 We re-synthesized each circuit with the method of \citet{Bravyi_2021}, \citet{berg2021simple}, and our approach.
 Then, we transpiled the circuit to target architecture for the two baseline methods before finally executing the resulting circuit $C$ on the quantum device as $CC^\dagger$.